ekito-station/before-a-happening/README.md

 # Before A Happening
-Sound art created in 2017.
+This work is a sound art created in 2017.